asastats/docs/code-of-conduct.md

 # Other conditions for becoming a Tasker

-As of Tuesday 13, a member who is willing to become a Tasker should open a discussion about it and an existing Tasker or admin should conduct verification based on personal preferences.
+As of Thursday 13, a member who is willing to become a Tasker should open a discussion about it and an existing Tasker or admin (even distribution is suggested) should conduct a verification based on personal preferences.

 # The Process